What does Toxic Mean in a RelationshipJul 07, 2022

 Are relationships supposed to be stressful?

 Dr. Ameet: One is from beliefs - negative beliefs about yourself - I'm not capable of making it on my own or I'm not capable of finding new love, no one will love me.
 Some people are afraid of actually hurting the other person or they're avoiding conflict, right?
 The other person might get angry.
 And the fear of being alone as well, that separation anxiety that people go through based on childhood trauma, right?
-A lot of people have had some sort of separation anxiety or separation trauma during childhood.
+A lot of people have had some sort of separation anxiety or separation trauma during childhood and I do talk herbs for anxiety and depression.
 And when we're to leave a partner in our adult life all those unconscious feelings get triggered again, and we avoid them like the plague - we really don't want to go to that place of separation or that place of conflict.
 And some people feel that they actually deserve it.

 And a lot of people what I've noticed in my practice is that they blame themselves for what's going wrong in the relationship, they don't realize that the relationship is toxic, right?
 "I'm at fault.
 He's angry so I must have done something wrong.
 I'm not doing well enough.
 I'm not cooking well enough.
 I'm not dressing well enough.
 I'm not doing enough for the relationship.
 I'm not supporting them enough, so I got to do more."
 Because they don't have that feedback from other people.
 And this is based on, of course, early childhood programming where your self-value is not developed enough to point out somebody who's either narcissistic or toxic for you.
 We don't have that radar.